dmelcho/sql_files/Capstone_cyclistic_project/README.md

 ![Casual Top Stations](/Capstone_cyclistic_project/data_viz/4_top_stations_casual.png)
 ![Subscriber Top Stations](/Capstone_cyclistic_project/data_viz/3_top_stations_subscriber.png)

-### Conclusions & Recs
+### Conclusions & Recommendations

-**Final Insights**
+**Insights**
 1. Most of our casual riders are taking rides that last over 30 minutes.
 By calculation potential savings with an annual membership, we can incentivize them to upgrade.
 2. Overall, casual riders use our service on the weekends.
 This highlights the opportunity we have to capture more rides during the week by demonstrating that our ride service is more than just a weekend activity.
 3. By identifying popular starting and ending stations we can tap into  member’s sense of adventure.
 Establishing key destinations throughout Chicago can show our members how fun and easy it can be to explore new areas with our bike service.

-**Recommendations**:
+**What's Next?**:
+Our prompt questions provided a foundation for understanding customer behavior and tailoring services to meet their needs.
+Below are some recommendations based on my findings.

 1. Implement marketing campaigns highlighting cost savings for riders.
 We must show a value in our service.
 Focusing average a ride users with an average ride of over 30 minutes.
 2. Promote weekday biking by showing the value of a annual membership.
 This can be through discount or loyalty programs that aim to reward our annual members.
+Naturally increasing the value of our annual membership.
 3. Develop curated route destinations to inspire exploration of the city with our service.
 Encouraging members to find new places frequented by other members.

 Leveraging my insights and recommendations we can establish a better customer engagement, increase loyalty, and ultimately drive growth of our annual membership program.

 ### What I learned
 There were some challenges with my data that I had to overcome in order to complete my analysis.
-Addressing these challenges allowed me to further develop my analytical skills and diversify my data analysis tools.
+Addressing these challenges allowed me to further sharpen my analytical skills and diversify my data analysis tools.

 - Transforming data with SQL.
 In order to run calculations, such as arithmetic, I used date functions and casting operators that permitted me to do so.
 - Advance functions for analysis.
-By using WINDOW functions and Common Table Expressions (CTEs), I was able to extract meaningful insights from the data.
+By using WINDOW functions and Common Table Expressions (CTEs), I was able to manipulate the data in order to extract meaningful insights from the data.
-- Limitations of SQL: While SQL is an exceptional database management system, it does have limitations, such as the inability to provide data visualizations.
+- Limitations of Postgres SQL: While Postgres is an exceptional database management system, it does have limitations, such as the inability to provide data visualizations.
 To address this, I used Tableau to illustrate my findings, which added depth to my analysis.
 This was particularly beneficial when working with spatial data.